Introduction to Quality Assurance Plan

 Step 5: Coping with New Requirements and Changes

-Such insights drawn from the project enable us to make the version better and take better decisions to brand, create, and market the product as per customer satisfaction.
+Such insights drawn from the project enable us to make the version better and make better decisions to brand, create, and market the product as per customer satisfaction.

-In turn, your product can improve user experience by applying the changes and updates that situate your client's requirements and needs.
-Another positive outlook is you make your customers feel valued and help support teams develop their skills.
+In turn, your product can improve user experience by applying the changes and updates that suit your client's requirements and needs.
+Another positive outlook is that you make your customers feel valued and help support teams develop their skills.

 Step 6: Build Team Engagement